 Families were also able to give details about how often their youngest child walks or bikes as well as how often these journeys take (Figure 8 to Figure 11).
-These results show the majority of students walk regularly ("almost everyday" and "2-3 days a week").
+These results show the majority of students walk regularly ("almost everyday" or "2-3 days a week").

 The majority of students do not cycle to or from school.
-Parents felt that they would allow their child to cycle more often to or from school if they were older, lived closer, or cycled with others (Figure 12).
+Parents felt that they would allow their child to cycle more often to or from school if they were older, better cycling routes were available, and cycled with others (Figure 12).
 Participation in active travel events such as "Bike to School Week" may assist in promoting cycling as an active travel mode to or from school.

-Figure.
-8 Frequency of Walking Trips To / From School
+Figure 8.
+Frequency of Walking Trips To / From School